Simply said … “LET’S PAINT THIS PLACE!”

 East side: They had 2 apartments at one time.
 Their second apartment (#4 where they lived for 4 years) is on the 2nd floor.
 From right to left, there are three rooms: Bedroom with a misguided gutter sticking out from it.
 The Kitchen with five little windows.
 The Living room with three tall windows.
 Everything here screams “paint me”.

-The Northwest view of the house was photographed from the optometrist’s office parking lot.
+The northwest view of the house was photographed from the optometrist’s office parking lot.
 Jane & Rob’s apartment is on the 2nd floor.
 From left to right: Rob’s art studio, two broken tv dishes are in front of their bedroom.
 Three small bathroom windows, followed by the bay windows where Jane sat and wrote.
 Then the three smaller kitchen windows to the right end.

 The back yard is on the north side of the house.
 The art studio is that little wooden box on stilts.
 It had full wrap-around windows at one time with beautiful views.
 Years ago most of the windows were boarded up and the boards were left unpainted.
 Only one side, to the west still has the original windows, and they are beautiful to look out of.

-All do-able.
-Let’s make it beautiful here again!
+Let’s make this place beautiful again!

 Really, the pictures do not even do it justice to convey how yucky-icky-sticky this building is in its current state.
 We need divine intervention.
 We need human intervention.
 We need you to Donate your money, time and energy to see this through to the absolute best that this can truly be.
 Please go to our Donate page to find out more about how you can make all the difference in the world by making just one building shine brightly.
 Blessings to you and thank you so much… 😀